5 tips for speedy summer air travel

 Book the day's earliest flight

 A really smart thing to do is to get the first flight out for the day.
 First, it gets your vacation off to a nice, speedy start.
-The faster you get through the airport, the faster you can get to the beach or Disneyland or wherever.
+The faster you get through the airport, the faster you can get to your family ... or to the beach or Disneyland or wherever.

 But there's some solid scheduling logic behind it, too.
 Delays affect all the flights after them, and there's an unfortunate ripple effect.
 Chances are, the first flight of the day will go off on time and without a hitch.